na-na-hi/renget/archive/trashfaq.md

 {word} is for NovelAI's official service only.
 It is similar to (word) but the emphasis is only increased by a factor of 1.05.

+## What does BREAK in a prompt field do?

+Text (and tags) written in a prompt field is broken down into so-called "tokens", which are then used for interpretation by the AI.
+Normally Stable Diffusion comes with a hard 75 token limit.
+The WebUI allows going above that limit in steps of further 75 tokens by interpreting each 75 token set in parallel, and merging the results for the final image.
+Check out the top right of a prompt field to see how many tokens you have left.
+If it starts saying "X/150" you have gone above the 75 limit, and it has started filling up the second token set.
+Doing so causes some tokens to lose their impact, especially if a tag is being split into both the first and the second 75 token set.

+Using BREAK in your prompt enforces everything following it to be part of a new token set; the previous one will be padded with empty tokens so it reaches the 75 limit prematurely.
+Experimentation is recommended, some anons seem to use BREAK to make a new token set for each feature of the image.

+Furthermore, seeing BREAK in a prompt could be a sign of the Regional Prompter extension being used.

+Also check out https://github.com/AUTOMATIC1111/stable-diffusion-webui/wiki/Features#infinite-prompt-length and the section after that.

 ## float16 vs. float32?

 float32 for older gpus or if you want 100% precision.
 The outputs of both should be nearly identical, the main difference is size and the gpus that support it.